 MUSIC + MOVEMENT

-Through our World music and dance lessons, children have the opportunity to discover other Cultures, express themselves creatively, develop co-ordination, muscle strength and grace and learn rhythm and pitch.
+Through our World music and dance lessons, children have the opportunity to discover other Cultures, express creativity, develop co-ordination, muscle strength and grace and learn rhythm and pitch.
 Our singing + guitar sessions are a wonderful learning tool which encourages group participation, develops friendships, teaches tone, provides the opportunity for exploring a wide range of subjects and develops memory and concentration.